 Back to my story from earlier.

-As part of that tough conversation with my prior mentor, I mentioned to him that I was disappointed that I wasn’t chosen for one of the three positions.
+As part of that tough conversation with my prior mentor, I mentioned to him that I was disappointed that I wasn’t chosen for the role.

 I didn’t tell him all the reasons I felt I would be good for the job, and the people who had told me the same over the past couple of months.